 Approximately 38 million private-sector employees in the U.S. don’t have access to a retirement savings plan through their employer.
 While many businesses don’t offer 401(k) or other retirement plans because of cost, administration, and compliance concerns, there are reasons why that could be a mistake.

 These days, most full-time employees seek some sort of contribution plan.
 If you want to hire and keep the best workers, you need to offer competitive benefits.
-Additionally, when employees are given an easier access to save for their financial wellbeing, they’re more likely to do so.
+Additionally, when employees are given easier access to save for their financial wellbeing, they’re more likely to do so.
 This leads to employees feeling better about retirement with less stress and worry.

 2. Identify At-Risk Employees

 Use available data to determine employees that may need assistance.
 For example, if you have a retirement savings program, identify those that aren’t participating.
 Other indicators could be wage garnishments as well as loans and hardship withdrawals from 401(k) plans.
 When you know who’s struggling and how many there are, you can put a plan in place to help them address their problems.
-Privacy and discretion is important in these kinds of situations, so don’t call out individuals in a group or public settings.
+Privacy and discretion are important in these kinds of situations, so don’t call out individuals in a group or public setting.

 This leads us to perhaps the most important tool to address financial wellbeing…